 Glucagon is the third character in this story, and it's often misunderstood.
 Most people first hear about glucagon as the hormone that raises blood sugar — the counterweight to insulin, released during fasting.
 That's true, but glucagon also accelerates how fast the liver burns fat and how much energy the body expends at rest.

-A drug that activates the glucagon receptor in addition to GLP-1 and GIP doesn't just suppress appetite — it nudges the body's energy expenditure upward.
+Glucagon acts on glucagon receptors (GCGR), which are located on cells in the liver, kidneys, intestines, brain, and other areas throughout the body.
+A drug that activates GCGR in addition to GLP-1 and GIP doesn't just suppress appetite — it nudges the body's energy expenditure upward.
 That's the rationale behind the next generation of investigational triple-receptor drugs in clinical trials.
-None of them are FDA-approved as of May 2026, and several are still in Phase 3 testing.
+None of them are FDA-approved as of July 2026, and several are still in Phase 3 testing.

 Why hitting two receptors works better than one

 The dominant pivotal trials are STEP 1 (semaglutide, single GLP-1 agonist) and SURMOUNT-1 (tirzepatide, dual GLP-1 + GIP agonist).
-Both ran for about 72 weeks, both enrolled adults with obesity, both combined medication with lifestyle counseling.
+Both ran for over a year (about 68–72 weeks), both enrolled adults with obesity, both combined medication with lifestyle counseling.
+While the results of separate trials do not provide a direct comparison, the table below summarizes the findings.

 |---|---|---|---|

-For a 220-lb starting weight, that's roughly 33 lbs lost on semaglutide vs 46 lbs on tirzepatide at one year.
+For a 220-lb starting weight, that's roughly 33 lbs lost on semaglutide vs 46 lbs on tirzepatide.
 The dual-receptor mechanism is the main reason for the gap.

 About the figures in this article